LeDragoX/flats-td7/README.md

 - simplecov - Test coverage;
 - factory_bot_rails - Fast Seed/Models creation on db for Testing and Devlopment mode;
 - ffaker - Randomize every instance variable;
+- rubocop/rubocop-rails - Hands up!
+Your code is bad.
+Ensure you are following your team style guide;

 ## Configuration